rweich/streamdeck-ts-template/README.md

 ```

 ### Create / Code
-- overwrite the example code in the [plugin.ts](./src/plugin.ts)
+- overwrite the example code in the [Plugin.ts](src/Plugin.ts)
   - make sure the plugin instance kepps being exported as default export
-- add your code in the [propertyinspector.ts](./src/propertyinspector.ts) (if you want a propertyinspector)
+- add your code in the [Propertyinspector.ts](src/Propertyinspector.ts) (if you want a propertyinspector)
   - make sure the propertyinspector instance kepps being exported as default export

 ### Configure
 - Open the [manifest.json](assets/manifest.json) file and apply the configuration based on the [documentation](https://developer.elgato.com/documentation/stream-deck/sdk/manifest/):
   - Note: no need to set the `Version` as that'll be done by the release workflow
 - add / change all the necessary icons to the [images](./assets/images) directory
-- if you dont need a propertyinspector -> remove `PropertyInspectorPath` from the manifest
+- if you don't need a propertyinspector -> remove `PropertyInspectorPath` from the manifest

 ### Build
 Build the development-version of the plugin with: